Lineage-org/.github/SECURITY.md

 ### Baseline Repository Security

-When forking NixLine for your organization:
+When forking Lineage for your organization:

 1. **Repository Access Control**
    - Limit admin access to 2-3 security team members